oxidane/tmuxomatic/README.md

 	flex>

-For brevity, the flex console is represented here by a `flex>` prompt.
+For brevity, the flex console is represented by a `flex>` prompt.
 Like tmuxomatic, flex is simple but powerful.
 For a full list of commands, type `help` at any time.
 Let's start with a new window named `administration`.

 	flex> new administration